methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-01-14-ansible-setting-up-an-ansible-control-machine-part-1.md

     - Ansible
   redirect_from:
     - /ansible-setting-up-an-ansible-control-machine-part-1
-toc: true
-toc_label: "Contents"
-excerpt: "In this post we will be setting up an Ansible Control Machine to execute our Ansible tasks from.
-This server will not have writable access to our Git..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ansible 1.9.
-Current version is 2.16+.
-Module names, syntax, and best practices have evolved.
-{: .notice--info}

 In this post we will be setting up an Ansible Control Machine to execute our Ansible tasks from.
 This server will not have writable access to our